Frequently Asked Questions

 - South Africa allows for International travel (see conditions below).

-All Go Touch Down travelers that were scheduled to travel to South Africa over the past few months have moved their travel dates to 2021.
-In addition travelers that had tours booked for the 1st few months in 2021, has done the same and requested to move to late or early 2022.
+All Go Touch Down travelers that were scheduled to travel to South Africa during the 2020 pandemic moved their travel dates to 2021.
+In addition, travelers that had tours booked for the first few months in 2021, has done the same and requested to move to later in this year or to 2022.
+Currently we have Americans traveling in South Africa and several more that will be doing so next month.

 Travel restriction in short: